shinjiwlab/shinjiwlab.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 This is Shinji Watanabe's lab at the Language Technologies Institute of Carnegie Mellon University.
-Our research interersts include automatic speech recognition, speech enhancement, spoken language understanding, and machine learning for speech and language processing.
+Our research interests include automatic speech recognition, speech enhancement, spoken language understanding, and machine learning for speech and language processing.

 <div class="col-sm mt-3 mt-md-0" style="display:table-cell; vertical-align:middle; text-align:center">